Q&A on UWCSEA admissions

 Why don’t you open applications for K2 at the Dover Campus?

 We do not create a new class of 22 Kindergarten 2 students each year at the Dover Campus as we do on East Campus.
 Although we do replace leavers from Kindergarten 1, traditionally there are very few and these places are generally offered to families who already have a child at the College so that the family can stay together.
-We do not feel it is fair to open the system and accept a large number of applications for K2 when there is such a small chance of success.

 Families are welcome to apply for a K2 place at the East Campus.